-Prior to adopting the plan.
-Camden Council should amend its stormwater work schedule in the LCM CP to list the:

-ancillary stormwater items provided with the transport works associated costs of the essential works stormwater items

-2. Camden Council should ensure that long service levy (which applies to projects that exceed \$250,000) is reduced from 0.35% to 0.25%. to reflect the current required rate.
-27 3.
-Camden council should amend the LCM CP to apply an allowance of 5% of land value for land acquisition costs to land across all infrastructure categories in the contributions plan, including open space and community facilities.
-41 4.
-Camden council should update the calculation of plan administration costs (1.5% of works costs) to reflect the updated costs in the plan.
-41 5.
-Prior to adopting the plan, Camden Council should re-issue a new version of the works schedule that reflects the most recent costs for transport items (Collector Road 1, Collector Road 3 and bus stops shown in Table 4.20), as per the revised Mitchell Brandtman quantity surveyor's report 42 6.
+Camden Council should amend its stormwater work schedule in the LCM CP, where practical, to list the: - ancillary stormwater items provided with the transport works - associated costs of the essential works stormwater items.
+11 11 11 Camden Council should ensure that long service levy (which applies to projects that exceed \$250,000) is reduced from 0.35% to 0.25%. to reflect the current required rate.
+27 Camden Council should amend the LCM CP to apply an allowance of 5% of land value for land acquisition costs to land across all infrastructure categories in the contributions plan, including open space and community facilities.
+41 Camden Council should update the calculation of plan administration costs (1.5% of works costs) to reflect the updated costs in the plan.
+42 Prior to adopting the plan, Camden Council should re-issue a new version of the works schedule that reflects the most recent costs for transport items (Collector Road 1, Collector Road 3 and bus stops shown in Table 4.20), as per the revised Mitchell Brandtman quantity surveyor's report.
+42 In its next review of the plan (or within 5 years), Camden Council should review and provide more detailed timing for: - when land will be acquired - the delivery of works.
+45 45 45 Camden Council should amend the plan, where practical, to ensure it reflects the reallocation of stormwater related infrastructure from the transport category.
+47 IPART's review of the plan is limited to its application to Lowes Creek Maryland.
+It appears that some of the proposed amendments in the plan impact the applicable contribution rates for dwellings in Leppington and Leppington North.
+Camden Council should ensure that any amendments to the plan comply with the Regulation.
+We recommend that the proposed amendments are removed in so far as they apply to Leppington and Leppington North.
+50 practical, to list the: - ancillary stormwater items provided with the transport works - associated costs of the essential works stormwater items.
+Camden Council should ensure that long service levy (which applies to projects that exceed \$250,000) is reduced from 0.35% to 0.25%, to reflect the current required rate.
+Camden Council should amend the LCM CP to apply an allowance of 5% of land value for land acquisition costs to land across all infrastructure categories in the contributions plan, including open space and community facilities.
+Camden Council should update the calculation of plan administration costs (1.5% of works costs) to reflect the updated costs in the plan.
+Prior to adopting the plan, Camden Council should re-issue a new version of the works schedule that reflects the most recent costs for transport items (Collector Road 1, Collector Road 3 and bus stops shown in Table 4.20), as per the revised Mitchell Brandtman quantity surveyor's report.
 In its next review of the plan (or within 5 years), Camden Council should review and provide more detailed timing for: - when land will be acquired - the delivery of works.
-45 45 45 7.
-Camden Council should amend the plan to ensure it reflects the reallocation of stormwater related infrastructure from the transport category.
-47 8.
-We have identified material changes to the Leppington and Leppington North sections of the plan.
-Camden Council should revert the following sections of the plan to the amendment 1 version: - dwelling definitions for table 2 - reinstate the section titled "variation to contributions authorised by this plan" (previously section 3.7) - the annual process for publishing the Land Value Index for Leppington and Leppington North 48 48 48
+Camden Council should amend the plan, where practical, to ensure it reflects the reallocation of stormwater related infrastructure from the transport category.
+IPART's review of the plan is limited to its application to Lowes Creek Maryland.
+It appears that some of the proposed amendments in the plan impact the applicable contribution rates for dwellings in Leppington and Leppington North.
+Camden Council should ensure that any amendments are removed in so far as they apply